illinois-cs419/illinois-cs419.github.io/index.md

 - [CS 225](https://courses.engr.illinois.edu/cs225/){:target="_blank" rel="noopener"} - prior general programming experience
 - [Math 225](https://math.illinois.edu/resources/department-resources/syllabus-math-225){:target="_blank" rel="noopener"} or [Math 415](https://math.illinois.edu/resources/department-resources/syllabus-math-415){:target="_blank" rel="noopener"} - basic linear algebra, especially 3D transforms

 ## Lectures ##
 Lecture is held in 1404 Siebel Center on MWF 9-9:50am

 ## Assignments ##
 See the [Assignments page](/assignments) for more details.

+### 4 Credit Option ###
+If you are taking the course for 4 credits, you will complete an extra project which will

 ## Exams ##